ENCODE-DCC/encoded/docs/front-end-overview.md

 You’ll see some uses of these request functions that _do_ fit into a “get data, render data” model.
 Earlier versions of _encoded_ had a strict limit on the length of a URL.
 In cases where our search URI could have a long length, you had to use these request functions because if a URI’s length reached a certain maximum, these functions would break the request into _multiple_ GET requests so that each URI fit into the maximum.
 Once all the GET requests returned, these functions put the results together and returned them to the caller.
 Now that _encoded_ accepts arbitrarily long URIs, these cases could be replaced with `<FetchedData>`.

 ## ESLint
 ENCODE uses [ESLint](https://eslint.org/) to automate enforcement of Javascript code quality and standards.
-It is also a tool that help developers learn good Javascript practices.
+It is also a tool that helps developers learn good Javascript practices.
 ESLint inspects all Javascript code in:

 `src/encoded/static/components/`